Formula to Calculate Average Total Cost

 = $1,500 + $5 * 500 + $7.5 * 500 + $9 * 500

 At 1,500 units = $12,250 / 1,500

-In this case, it can be seen that the average total cost initially decreases with the increase in the production quantity till 1,000 units but then the trend reverses beyond that production level due to increase in the average variable cost.
+In this case, it can be seen that the average total cost initially decreases with the increase in the production quantity till 1,000 units.
+But then the trend reverses beyond that production level due to an increase in the average variable cost.
 The detailed excel calculation is presented in tabular format in the later section.